 Choosing between replication and distribution When using replication, cache Infinispan will store every entry on every node in the cluster grid.
 This means that entries added to any of these cache instances will be replicated to all other cache instances in the cluster, and can be retrieved from any instance locally.

 The scalability of replication is a function of cluster size and average data size, so if we have many nodes and/or large data sets, then we hit a scalability ceiling.

-Distribution makes use of a consistent hash algorithm to determine where in a cluster entries should be stored.
-Hashing algorithm is configured with the number of copies each cache entry should be maintained cluster-wide.
-The number of copies represents the trade-off between performance and durability of data.
+Distribution makes use of a consistent hash algorithm to determine where a cluster entry should be stored.
+The hashing algorithm is configured with the number of copies each cache entry should be maintained cluster-wide.
+The number of copies represents the trade-off between the performance and durability of data.
 The more copies you

 maintain, the lower performance will be, but also the lower the risk of losing data due to server outages.

 You can use the owner's parameter (default 2) to define the number of cluster-wide replicas for each cache entry.

 . . . . .

 By definition, the choice between replication and distribution depends largely on the cluster size.
 For example, replication provides a quick and easy way to share state across a cluster; however, it only performs well in small clusters (fewer than ten servers), due to the number of replication messages that need to happen—as the cluster